 Most tour operators try to make their brochures as attractive, informative and understandable as possible; however, in reading these brochures you will undoubtedly encounter some terminology that is unfamiliar to you.

 To assist you, here’s a glossary covering some of the terminology most frequently used in travel brochures.
-Your travel agent can give you further details on these and any other unfamiliar terms.
+Your travel advisor can give you further details on these and any other unfamiliar terms.

 Single Room: A room with one bed for one person.

 Twin Room: A room with two beds for two people.